Rajkumarrmani/Rajkumarrmani/README.md

 ### Hi there 👋

 # 💫 About Me:
-A Software Engineer, In love with Kotlin.
+A Software Engineer, In love with Java, Kotlin.

 ## 🌐 Socials: